-The family-farm provision provides that land may qualify, or continue to qualify, as agricultural if it (1) has been farmed for at least 25 years by the owner or owner's parent or spouse, (2) is used as the owner's residence, and (3) is not used for a purpose inconsistent with an agricultural use.
+The family-farm provision provides that land may qualify, or continue to qualify, as agricultural if it (1) contains at least 15 acres, (2) has been farmed for 25 years, (3) is used as the owner's residence; and (4) is not used for any purpose inconsistent with an agricultural use.
 T.C.A. § 67-5-1004(1)(A)(ii).
 In other words, the agricultural use can cease and the land will still qualify.
 But it is not a requirement for the land to have been previously classified as agricultural to meet the 25-year requirement.
 It only needs to have been farmed for at least 25 years.